Parmanode

 You just follow the instructions and the installer will flash a microSD card for you for your Pi – all the downloading, verifying, flashing – it’s automatic.

 Then verify the signature.
-Import my pubkey then verify.
+Import my pubkey first (available on my website, double check my Twitter and Nostr banner for the fingerprint E7C061D4C5E5BC98).
 Commands must be run using Terminal and you must be in the same directory as the two files.

-TWO: You can use the Tor Browser to access my private server and download it from there.
+You can use the Tor Browser or Brave Browser (in Tor mode) to access my private server and download it from there (Uptime not 100%).
 Verify the download with the hash (see below for how).

 You’ll need a program like qBitTorrent for Mac or Linux.
 For Linux, make sure to make the qBitTorrent file executable with